IsaPannunzio/square-every-digit/README.md

 For example, if we run 9119 through the function, 811181 will come out, because 92 is 81 and 12 is 1.
 Note: The function accepts an integer and returns an integer.

+# Technologies Used
+* Java
+* JUnit 5
+* Maven

 # How to Run
 * Download JDK
-* Run on the IDE of your choice
+* Run the test on the IDE of your choice